wagnar-woofbrok/flutter-appium-js/README.md

 # appium_example

-A new Flutter project.
+A basic boilerplate for an Appium-based CI/CD pipeline on a new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Test-Driven and continuously deliverable Flutter application.

 A few resources to get you started if this is your first Flutter project: